pandas-dev/pandas/doc/source/timeseries.rst

 The key features of a ``DateOffset`` object are:

-- it can be added / subtracted to/from a datetime object to obtain a shifted date
+* It can be added / subtracted to/from a datetime object to obtain a shifted date.
-- it can be multiplied by an integer (positive or negative) so that the increment will be applied multiple times
+* It can be multiplied by an integer (positive or negative) so that the increment will be applied multiple times.
+* It has :meth:`~pandas.DateOffset.rollforward` and
-- it has ``rollforward`` and ``rollback`` methods for moving a date forward or backward to the next or previous "offset date"
+  :meth:`~pandas.DateOffset.rollback` methods for moving a date forward or backward to the next or previous "offset date".

 Subclasses of ``DateOffset`` define the ``apply`` function which dictates custom date increment logic, such as adding business days: